Spokane moms, students hold vigil for victims of gun violence

 Malone said this is why she got involved with the group and attended the vigil.

-“We wanted to honor these lives, but we also wanted to provide people with concrete actions that they can take to make a difference.
+“We wanted to honor these lives, but we also wanted to provide people with concrete actions that they can take to make a difference," she said.
 We just really want as many people as possible to share their voice and opinion on this matter.”

+RELATED: Obama calls for tougher gun control laws in wake of weekend mass shootings

+RELATED: The context behind the mass shooting statistics going viral on social media